simleb/FishFlow/README.md

 ## How to use it

-Fish Flow is a command line tool.
+FishFlow is a command line tool.
 If the executable is in your current directory, type `./fishFlow` to run it.

 You can show usage information and a list of options with `./fishFlow -h` or `./fishFlow --help`.